Diversity, Equity, and Inclusion at MDRC

 Organizational Structure and Geographic Composition

 MDRC had 298 staff at the end of 2019.
 About three-quarters of MDRC's staff lived in the New York metropolitan area and worked out of our New York City office.
-Ten percent of MDRC staff are located in our Oakland office, and the remaining 15 percent of employees are associated with our offices in Los Angeles and Washington, DC, or work remotely out of their homes around the country.
+Nine percent of MDRC staff were in our Oakland office, and the remaining 17 percent of employees were associated with our offices in Los Angeles and Washington, DC, or worked remotely out of their homes around the country.

-Two-thirds of MDRC’s staff have research, policy, and practice roles, which means that they work on or directly support our research, evaluation, and technical assistance projects.
+Sixty-two percent of MDRC’s staff had research, policy, and practice roles, which means that they worked on or directly supported our research, evaluation, and technical assistance projects.
 Twenty-six percent of MDRC’s staff performed administrative roles — such as finance, human resources, information services, and legal — or communications and development roles.
-Finally, six percent of staff are part of our senior management team, and they work across departments.
-Senior management (as of December 2018) includes our president, vice presidents, directors, deputy directors, general counsel, and chief communications officer.
+Finally, 12 percent of staff were part of our senior management team, and they worked across departments.
+Senior management as of December 2019 included our president, vice presidents, directors, deputy directors, general counsel, chief information officer, chief communications officer, interim deputy chief financial officer, and several unit leaders.

 Gender and Race/Ethnicity Composition

-The charts below show MDRC’s gender and racial/ethnic composition as of December 2018.
-Overall, over two-thirds of MDRC’s staff identifies as female and over one-half of the staff identifies as white, and the composition varies by the types of roles staff hold.
-There is more gender, racial, and ethnic diversity among MDRC’s administration, communications, and development staff than among our research and senior management staff.
+The charts below show MDRC's gender and racial/ethnic composition as of December 2019, which can be compared to data from December 2018.
+In 2019, over two-thirds of MDRC's staff identified as female and one-half of the staff identified as White, and the composition varied by the types of roles staff held.
+There was more gender, racial, and ethnic diversity among MDRC's administration, communications, and development staff than among our research and senior management staff.
+In 2019, for the first time, we collected demographic data from the 16 members of the MDRC Board of Directors, and we present that information here.
+As of the end of 2019, three-quarters of the MDRC Board members identified as White and one-quarter as Black, and about 40 percent identified as female.

 MDRC’s Gender, Racial, and Ethnic Composition